agileperception/shell_cmds/ReadMe.md

   porting is not really an option, because Rust sorta flipped C's nasty unsafe paradigm on its head.
 So put some thought into it!
 - No pull requests.
 Just push to master.
 You might have to pull first ;-)
+- Lets use [clap](https://crates.io/crates/clap) for command-line-arguments, because it's more fun.

 # FAQ